thot-data/cli-0.9.x/README.md

 + Description

 ### Metadata
 Metadata is data about data.
-Children inheret metadata from their parents.
+Children inherit metadata from their parents.